project-hatohol/hatohol/doc/server/hap2/HowToUse.md

 ## How to add HAP2

-Each of HAP2 plugins RPM put SQL file on /usr/share/hatohol/sql .
+Each of the HAP2 plugins RPM put SQL file on /usr/share/hatohol/sql .

-You can read the SQL file add monitoring server type by hatohol-db-initiator command.
+You can read each of the SQL files and add monitoring server types by hatohol-db-initiator command.

 Please execute the following.